cptpiepmatz/nu-jupyter-kernel/README.md

   Make all dependencies clear and obvious to the user.

 - **Script-like behavior:**
-  The kernel behaves largely like a regular nu script to ensure familiarity.
+  The kernel behaves largely like a regular Nu script to ensure familiarity.

 - **Clear Feature Distinctions:**
   Clearly indicating any deviations or limitations compared to standard Nu